Browse by . . .

 B. Bartlett

 What defines conservative art—an accessible artist, an academy of fine art, or a sober realist at home in one?
-William Wegman and his dog emerge from the calendars, the 2006 National Academy Annual from 181 years of torpor, and Bo Bartlett from the American tradition.
+The 2006 National Academy Annual emerges from 181 years of torpor and Bo Bartlett, Victor Burgin, and Alina Grasmann from the American tradition.

 Does realism stand for representational truth, a style and a means of representation, or a period or two in art history?
 A tour from Giotto and Jan van Eyck to the American Realism of Thomas Eakins, George Bellows, and John Sloan leaves open the puzzles that Bo Bartlett and others are solving today.